jakob-schuster/restrander-vignette/README.md

 make
 ```

-#### Configuration files
+### Configuration files

+Since each sequencing protocol uses its own set of primers, you'll need to use the configuration file specific to your protocol.
 The Restrander download includes configurations for several protocols in the `config` directory.
-Because each sequencing protocol uses its own set of primers, you'll need to use the configuration file specific to your protocol.

 <table>
     <thead>